Orthodontics

 Category: Orthodontics

-32) An orthodontic patient has an elongated wire causing multiple irritations.
+32) A patient has a long wire causing irritation, with an appointment in 2 weeks.
 What should be done?

 33 / 50